Rare Gold Coins as an Investment

 Pre 1933 Gold Coins

 Another piece of misinformation and propaganda we see frequently is the advice and scare story, particularly in the USA, about confiscation.
-It deserves its own page on our website, which it will get soon.
 We have also noticed a few voices, those of more honest American dealers, stating their opinion that the 1933 confiscation is now irrelevant, and we believe they are almost certainly correct.
 These guys also believe that the scaremongers are simply doing this so they can sell you more expensive (higher premium) gold coins, on which they can make more money.
-Which we also agree with.
+We're inclined to agree with them.

 French 20 Francs Rooster Gold Coins

 These are one of the most common European bullion coins.
 They are also one of Goldline International's high profit "switch sell" lines.
 Please click here to view these coins.

 How About Real Gold Coins at Similar Prices? - One of the oldest pages on this website, and still valid.
 In common with many other European dealers, we normally have these available for sale as low premium bullion coins, typically at similar premiums to our British gold sovereigns.
 If collectors wish to buy high grade specimens, or special dates, we are also happy to help.
 Naturally, we expect a higher price for numismatic specimens than for bullion coins.
 For these special coins, our premium is typically about 50% above gold.
 This compares with between about 4% and 15% for bullion coins depending on quantity.
 Goldline International is reported to charge over 50% premium for quantity "investment" purchases.

 You may wish to view all of our articles on our gold guide.